MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture-rd.md

 ![Org Data Example](~/images/wpa/overview/orgexample.png)

 >[!Important]
 >Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
+Furthermore, rights-managed and private emails and meetings are excluded altogether.